MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-vpn-split-tunnel.md

 | 4.
 VPN Selective Tunnel | VPN tunnel is used only for corpnet based services.
 Default route (Internet and all Internet based services) goes direct. |
 | 5.
 No VPN | A variation of #2, where instead of legacy VPN, all corpnet services are published through modern security approaches (like Zscaler ZPA, AAD Proxy/MCAS, etc) |

-## Recommended Strategy and Approach (1 page)
+## Recommended Strategy and Approach

 - Min desired split tunnel state (with a picture perhaps)
 - Brief explanation why we recommend focusing on Optimize set and starting with IP exemption only (no FQDNs) as simplest config
 - Brief statement why such min config is simple and static.
 - Security statement why split tunnel for Optimize set is secure (targeting security decision makers).
-Links to security statement from Teams why opening up media doesn&#39;t pose security threats
+Links to security statement from Teams why opening up media doesn't pose security threats

-## Implementation Guidance (1-2 pages)
+## Implementation Guidance

- Below you&#39;ll find the simple steps required to move to a VPN forced tunnel with key focused exceptions for Office 365.
+ Below you'll find the simple steps required to move to a VPN forced tunnel with key focused exceptions for Office 365.

 ### 1. Identify the Endpoints we need to Optimize